Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/4.time-fragment-ldes/README.md

-# LDES server can time-fragment an LDES
+# LDES Server Can Time-fragment an LDES
 This test validates user story **As a data intermediary I want to request the fragmented GIPOD LDES data set.** (VSDSPUB-62) and was shown during demo 1 on July, 5th 2022.

-## Scenario: replication has not yet started
+## Scenario: Replication has not yet Started
 This scenario verifies that the LDES server can return an empty data set.
 ```gherkin
 Given an empty data set